 Step 2: Setup the Offer-Channel Attribution Lists

-I highly recommend the Offer-Channel Attribution Method, which provides a framework for the type of data to collect from each lead.
+I highly recommend this framework for the type of data to collect from each lead.

 - Offer – the content or event that the lead was interested in.
 This would be viewed as: